Categories: bridging loans | guides | bridging loan guides

 How can Commercial Trust help you get a refurbishment bridging loan?

-What’s more, we can help you arrange a method of paying off the bridging loan, to a lower rate longer term buy to let mortgage or commercial mortgage.
+What’s more, we can help you arrange a method of paying off the loan, to a lower rate longer term buy to let mortgage or commercial mortgage.

 Get in touch to chat with an expert bridging advisor to get started with your refurbishment bridging loan.